Perspective Aware Road Obstacle Detection: Approach

 \parag{Placement} We generate a rectangular grid on the road plane, with grid lines being 3.5 meters apart in the direction along the road and 1 meter apart in the width direction.
 Once this grid is projected onto the image, each grid intersection yields an anchor point offset from the grid point by a random vector whose coordinates are drawn from a zero-centered normal distribution with standard deviation of 0.5 meter.
 The anchor points are shown in Fig.~\ref{fig:synth_grid}.
 We then place obstacles at a random subset of these anchor points.

 \parag{Size} We extract object instances -- vehicles, pedestrians, traffic signs and lights -- from the Cityscapes dataset~\cite{Cordts16}.
 These yield image cut-outs of diverse shapes, ranging from thin poles to wide vehicles.
-We take an object's {\it overall size} to be the average of three values: the square root of its pixel area, and its bounding box width and height.
-Given a range $\text{Obj}_{[\text{min}, \text{max}]}$ of expected object sizes on the road in meters, we compute a range $\text{Pxl}_{[\text{min}, \text{max}]}^{[u,v]}$ of object sizes in pixels at location $[u,v]$ by multiplying $\text{Obj}_{[\text{min}, \text{max}]}$ by the scale map value $P([u,v])$.
-Then, we randomly select an object from the training set whose size lies within $\text{Pxl}_{[\text{min}, \text{max}]}^{[u,v]}$ and insert it in the image at the selected placement location. {Since we use known classes, such as humans or cars, to later detect unknown classes, such as bottles or tires, we ignore the original size of the known items, and instead choose the object size as a hyper-parameter using the validation-set.} Fig.~\ref{fig:synth_grid}-right depicts the resulting object insertion.
+We take an object's {\it overall pixel size} $\text{pix}_{\text{obj}}$ to be the average of three values: the square root of its pixel area, and its bounding box width and height.
+We aim to generate synthetic objects within a range of physical sizes $[\text{ph}_\text{min}, \text{ph}_\text{max}]$ in meters.
+To simulate the corresponding visible pixel size of an object seen at an image point $[u, v]$, we multiply the physical range by the scale map value at $[u, v]$: $\text{pix}_{(\text{min},\text{max})}([u, v]) = \text{ph}_{(\text{min},\text{max})} P([u, v])$.
+Then, we randomly select an object from the training set whose size satisfies $\text{pix}_{\text{min}}([u, v]) \leq \text{pix}_\text{obj} \leq \text{pix}_\text{max}([u, v])$ and paste it at $[u, v]$.
+Since we use known classes, such as humans or cars, to later detect unknown classes, such as bottles or tires, we ignore the original size of the known items, and instead choose the object size as a hyper-parameter using the validation-set.
+Fig.~\ref{fig:synth_grid}-right depicts the resulting object insertion.
 Note that this does \emph{not} involve scaling the original cut-out objects.
 Instead, we simply select objects of the appropriate size, thus avoiding scaling artifacts.
 In Fig.~\ref{fig:synth_distribution}, we visualize the resulting relationship between object size and perspective map for both our perspective-aware approach and a uniform injection one.
 We will compare these two approaches quantitatively.